Stanford-Health/wearipedia/docs/source/install.md

 - [ActivePython](https://www.activestate.com/activepython)
 - [Spack](https://spack.io/)

-## Run SymPy
+## Run Wearipedia

-After installation, it is best to verify that your freshly-installed SymPy works.
-To do this, start up Python and import the SymPy libraries:
+After installation, it is best to verify that your freshly-installed Wearipedia works.
+To do this, start up Python and import the Wearipedia libraries:

 ```
 $ python
->>> from sympy import *
+>>> from wearipedia import *
 ```

-From here, execute some simple SymPy statements like the ones below:
+From here, execute some simple Wearipedia statements like the ones below:

 ```
->>> x = Symbol('x')
+>>> device = wearipedia.get_device("whoop/whoop_4")
 >>> limit(sin(x)/x, x, 0)
 1
 >>> integrate(1/x, x)
 log(x)
 ```

-For a starter guide on using SymPy effectively, refer to the {ref}`intro-tutorial`.
+For a starter guide on using Wearipedia effectively, refer to the {ref}`intro-tutorial`.

 (mpmath-install)=
 ## mpmath